SamyLearningNote/WindowsSimpleNetworkTrafficMonitor/README.md

 # Reminder
 1. For Windows only
 2. This project is developed base on .NET Framework 4.6.1.
 If your cannnot use this tool, please try to update your .NET Framework.
+3. Certain anti-virus programs are known to throw false positive-results.
+We are still investigating this issue and in the mean time, please rest assured that SNTM is completely safe.
+4. For the sake of saving the configuration files, this software need administrator permission.

 # Icons used
 1. Always On Top Icon made by [https://www.flaticon.com/authors/pause08] From www.flaticon.com